India-Israel Relations

 An estimated 70,000 Hindus in the Indian city of Kolkata marched in support of Israel on February 14, 2018.
 The rally was organized by the Indian organization Hindu Samhati, which promotes close India-Israel relations and provides services to poor Indians.
 Hindu Samhati organized a similar, 20,000-strong rally in support of Israel during Operation Protective Edge in 2014.

-Israel Aerospace Industries (IAI) signed an agreement with India’s KSU in July 2018, to operate Israeli Taxibot semi-robotic vehicles at India’s New Delhi and Mumbai airports.
+Israel Aerospace Industries (IAI) signed an agreement with India’s KSU in July 2018 to operate Israeli Taxibot semi-robotic vehicles at India’s New Delhi and Mumbai airports.
 Taxibot connects to planes to taxi the airplane from the airport’s jet bridge without using the airplane’s main engines.
-This saves a significant amount of fuel, as well as slashes noise levels and carbon emissions.
+This saves a significant amount of fuel and slashes noise levels and carbon emissions.

 The first recipients of grants from the Israel-India Industrial R&D and Technological Innovation Fund (I4F) were announced in July 2018, including companies working to better the lives of Indians and Israelis through efficient water use, improving communications infrastructure, solar energy use, and life-changing surgeries.
 The fund aims to help Israeli entrepreneurs enter the Indian market.